areeba-a-abid/OptimizationEdgeDevices/README.md

 # Optimization of Diagnostic Radiology Imaging Models for Edge Devices

-- This repository provides all the source code written for the paper **`ML for Health Equity: Optimizing Diagnostic Models for Edge Devices`**.
+- This repository provides all the source code written for the paper **`Optimizing Medical Image Classification Models for Edge Devices`**.

 ## Directory Information